 The Statistics on the GRE is much simpler, and does not test your aptitude at crunching numbers as much as it does your ability to think about Statistics.
 That is you will rely more on intuition than computation on statistics questions on the GRE.
 You shouldn’t be so worried about how many statistics questions there are on the GRE, anyway.

 To illustrate take a look at the following question.

 1- The standard deviation on a test was 12 points, and the mean was 70.
-If student X scored 95 points, then student X scored higher than approximately what percent of students?
+If the scores fell along a normal distribution and student X scored 95 points, then student X scored higher than approximately what percent of students?

 Answering this question correctly requires understanding standard distribution (that refers to the distribution of scores along the familiar bell-curve).
 To understand how standard deviation relates to the bell-curve take a look below:

 Within 1 Standard Deviation Above the Mean= 34%

 Within 1 Standard Deviation Below the Mean= 34%

 Between 1 and 2 Standard Deviations Above the Mean = 13.5%